DRSDavidSoft/Warez/README.md

 - [Nada](https://anonym.to/?https://getnada.com/) - Fast & free.
 - [s.MailPro](https://anonym.to/?https://smailpro.com/) - Offering Temporary Email Service
 - [Temp Mail](https://anonym.to/?https://temp-mail.org/en/) - Keep spam out of your mail and stay safe - just use a disposable temporary email address!
+- [Mailinator](https://anonym.to/?https://mailinator.com/) - Enter any public email address that ends in `@mailinator.com`, and receive any email instantly.

 **[`^        back to top        ^`](#)**